Native Extrapolation Awareness in Flow-Based Conditional Generation: Experiment Details

 \subsection{Weather Temperature Forecasting}

-\textbf{Dataset.} We utilize the ERA5 reanalysis dataset \citep{era5paper}, regressing the surface temperature field six hours into the future.
-The data is cropped to $64\times64$ spatial resolution with a single channel (temperature).
+\textbf{Dataset.} We demonstrate the applicability of {\algo} to climate science via two-meter surface temperature forecasting using the ERA5 reanalysis dataset \citep{era5paper}.
+To formulate the predictive task, we construct conditional pairs $(c, x_1)$, where the condition $c$ represents the historical temperature map at time $t$ and the target $x_1$ is the realized state at $t + 6$ hours.
+The data is sampled at standard six-hour synoptic intervals (00, 06, 12, 18 UTC).
+Physically, the global temperature limits (spanning roughly $210$K to $313$K) are normalized to the $[-1, 1]$ interval.

-\textbf{Model Architecture.} We employ a U-Net backbone modified for conditional generation. \begin{itemize} \item \textbf{Time Conditioning:} The time step $t \in [0,1]$ is embedded using Fourier features followed by an MLP to produce a 128-dimensional time embedding vector.
-This embedding is injected into every residual block via FiLM layers. \item \textbf{Condition Encoder:} The conditioning input $c$ (current state) is processed by a separate, learnable encoder network.
-This encoder consists of a convolution followed by 2 residual blocks and 1 downsampling operation. \item \textbf{Cross-Attention Injection:} The resulting latent representation from the condition encoder is projected to match the time embedding dimension and injected into the U-Net backbone via cross-attention layers at the $16\times16$ resolution (lowest level). \end{itemize}
+\textbf{Model Architecture.} We employ a U-Net backbone modified for conditional generation.
+For \textbf{time conditioning}, the time step $t \in [0,1]$ is embedded using Fourier features followed by an MLP to produce a 128-dimensional embedding, which is injected into every residual block via FiLM layers.
+The \textbf{condition encoder} processes the conditioning input $c$ (current state) through a separate learnable network consisting of a convolution, two residual blocks, and one downsampling operation.
+Finally, for \textbf{cross-attention injection}, the latent representation from the condition encoder is projected to match the time embedding dimension and injected into the U-Net backbone via cross-attention layers at the $16\times16$ resolution (lowest level).

-\textbf{Training Setup.} We train for 1,000 epochs with a batch size of 64.
+\textbf{Training Setup.} We train the model for 50,000 training steps with a batch size of 64.
 To ensure stability, we use gradient clipping (norm 1.0) and an Exponential Moving Average (EMA) of model weights with decay $0.9999$.